 - Mix all of the ingredients except for the finishing options in a large bowl.

-- For a quick mincemeat, stir in the brandy and/or lemon juice.
-Store the mincemeat in the fridge, and allow the flavours to blend for at least 2 days before serving.
+- For quick mincemeat, stir in the brandy and/or lemon juice.
+Store the mincemeat in the fridge, and allow the flavors to blend for at least 2 days before serving.
 Use within 1 month.

-- Pack the mincemeat into jars for fermenting.
+- Pack the mincemeat into a quart (1 L) jar for fermenting.
 Be sure to press the fruit down so that all the air is squeezed out.

-- Divide the remaining 2 tbsp of culture between the jars to keep the mixture below the liquid.
+- Add the remaining 2 Tbsp of culture to the jar to keep the mixture below the liquid.

 - Ferment in a dark location for 24 hours.
 Store in the refrigerator for at least 2 weeks before using.

-- If you would like to add a bit of alcohol, stir in some brandy right before serving.
+- If you would like to add a bit of alcohol, stir in the brandy right before serving.

 - I usually ferment mincemeat with cultured apple cider vinegar.
-There are a number of brands that contain live cultures (affiliate link).
 Just look for brands that are unpasteurized or contain a mother.
-Mincemeat can also be fermented with kombucha tea or ginger bug.
+Mincemeat can also be fermented with kombucha tea, ginger bug, or other probiotic beverages.

 Keywords: Christmas, winter, holiday, tarts, pie, cookies, probiotic, sugar free, vegan, gluten free, meat free, lard free, fat free